giggls/osml10n/README.md

 Discussing other approaches we now came up with the following idea:

 * Have a transcription daemon written in Python
-* Implement a library written in Lua language which can be plugged into the Lua tag transformation script of osm2pgsql
+* Implement a library written in Lua language which can be plugged into the Lua tag transformation script of [osm2pgsql](https://github.com/openstreetmap/osm2pgsql) (flex backend).

 As an Alternative ``cc_transcript_via_daemon.sql`` can be used as drop-in replacement for the legacy code which uses the daemon for transcription